Hong Kong Island Hong Kong Travel Guide

 Roads are excellent and well-maintained throughout the island.

-Expect heavy traffic, especially in urban areas during peak hours.
+Expect heavy traffic, especially in urban regions in peak hours.

 Drive on the left.
 Be aware of pedestrians and other vehicles.
 Speed limits are strictly enforced.

 Utilize Hong Kong's exceptional public transport system for most journeys.
-It is often faster and more economical than taxis or private vehicles, especially during peak hours.
+It is frequently faster and more economical than taxis or private vehicles, especially during peak hours.